andrewclymer/BBQ/docs/source/recipe/Slow Short Rib.rst

 * A day before coat the ribs in mustard and apply the Rub
 * Heat BBQ to 120-130
 * Cook off heat for 5-6 hours
+* Use smoking chips or smoke blocks for extra flavour
 * Internal temperature of rib should be 91 degrees
 * wrap in foil, and rest for 45 minutes ( the hard part)